hitpoint6/tech-bazaar/README.md

 - Written in **TypeScript**

 ## Analysis
-- Scaling of the backend.
+- Selection of backend tech.
   - **Nextjs's App Router as the backend**
     When building full stack with nextjs compared to nodejs + nextjs, many duplicate code can be removed or reused.
 However for complex use cases, more complex configuration may be needed.